felixlopz/hubrise-test-task/content/apps/pixelpoint-bridge/en/user-interface.md

 ---
-title: User Interface Walkthrough
+title: User Interface
 position: 3
 layout: documentation
 meta:
-  title: User Interface Guide for the HubRise PixelPoint Bridge
+  title: Connect the PixelPoint Brigde to HubRise - User Interface Guide
   description: Informs users on how navigate through the PixelPoint Bridge created by HubRise to connect the PAR PixelPoint EPOS solution to HubRise.
+Synchronise your data.
 ---

 The user interface for the PixelPoint Bridge provides basic diagnostic information about your connection.
 It also provides a link to the logs of the latest HubRise requests sent to the EPOS.